measurement-kit/android-libs/README.md

                 11910C85CD8CD4938DFA17F7AA09A57AECEB9D12
 ```

-After this step, to generate a tarball containing the Java files and the
+After this step, to generate an AAR containing the Java files and the
 corresponding compiled libraries, type:

 ```